-Hutchison Baiyunshan primarily engages in the manufacture, marketing and distribution of proprietary over-the-counter pharmaceutical products.
-Its "Bai Yun Shan" brand is a market-leading household-name, established over 40 years ago and is known by the majority of Chinese consumers.
-As of December 31, 2018, Hutchison Baiyunshan held 189 registered drug licenses in China, of which 83 are included in the National Medicines Catalogue.
-In addition, 32 of Hutchison Baiyunshan's products, of which 11 are in active production, are represented on China's National Essential Medicines List.
-As of the end of 2018, substantially all pharmaceutical products manufactured and sold by Hutchison Baiyunshan in 2018 were capable of being reimbursed under the National Medicines Catalogue.
+Hutchison Baiyunshan's "Bai Yun Shan" brand is a market-leading household-name, established over 40 years ago and is known by the majority of Chinese consumers.
+As of December 31, 2019, Hutchison Baiyunshan held 185 registered drug licenses in China, of which 11 are in active production.
+In addition to about 1,000 manufacturing staff in Guangdong and Anhui provinces, Hutchison Baiyunshan has a commercial team of about 900 sales staff that covers the national retail pharmacy channel in China.

-Hutchison Baiyunshan's key products are two generic over-the-counter therapies both of which are listed on the LPDL:
+Hutchison Baiyunshan's key products are two generic over-the-counter therapies:

-- Fu Fang Dan Shen tablets-generic over-the-counter drugs for the treatment of chest congestion and angina pectoris to promote blood circulation and relieve pain, which represented approximately 26% of the sales of Hutchison Baiyunshan in 2018; and - Banlangen granules-for the treatment of viral flu, fever, and respiratory tract infections which represented approximately 29% of the sales of Hutchison Baiyunshan in 2018.
+- Fu Fang Dan Shen tablets-generic over-the-counter drugs for the treatment of chest congestion and angina pectoris to promote blood circulation and relieve pain, which represented approximately 22% of the sales of Hutchison Baiyunshan in 2019; and - Banlangen granules-for the treatment of viral flu, fever, and respiratory tract infections which represented approximately 30% of the sales of Hutchison Baiyunshan in 2019.

-Hutchison Baiyunshan's products are mainly manufactured in-house at its GMP-certified facilities in Guangzhou, Guangdong province and Bozhou, Anhui province.
+Hutchison Baiyunshan's products are mainly manufactured in-house at facilities in Guangzhou, Guangdong province and Bozhou, Anhui province.
 Third-party contract manufacturers are also used.
-Hutchison Baiyunshan is also in the process of negotiating the return of its land use rights for the approximately 30,000 square meter unused plot of land in Guangzhou, which has been listed for sale as part of the Guangzhou municipal government's urban redevelopment scheme plan since 2016.

-Hutchison Baiyunshan also operates one Chinese good agriculture practice, or GAP, certified cultivation sites through its subsidiaries for growing the herbs used in its over-the-counter products in Heilongjiang province in China.
+Hutchison Baiyunshan also operates cultivation sites through its subsidiaries for growing the herbs used in its over-the-counter products in Heilongjiang province in China.
 In addition, Hutchison Baiyunshan generates revenue by supplying raw materials produced by its cultivation operations to its collaboration partner, Guangzhou Pharmaceuticals.